HarshitDawar55/Ansible/README.md

     * Also, variables defined in the Role Directory can be **changed at the run time very easily**.

-# How to craete an Ansible Role?
+# How to create an Ansible Role?
 * To create an Ansible Role we need to run the command, **"ansible-galaxy init 'rolename'"**.

 * **By default Ansible reads the roles from 3 directories, if the created role is not present in any of those by-default directory, then it will not be executed.**